devoptymize/devoptymize-documentation/README.md

 ### CREATE AWS_SECRET PIPELINE

-The pipeline is to create the AWS credetnials in jenkins credentials manager for the client which will be AWS account specific.
+The pipeline is to create the AWS credetnials in jenkins credentials manager for the project which will be AWS account specific.
 To configure pipeline, [click here](https://gitlab.cloudifyops.com/devoptymize/documentation/-/blob/main/Readme%20files/create_aws_secret_pipeline_readme.md)

 ### CREATE S3_DYNAMODB PIPELINE
-The pipeline is to create an S3 bucket storing terraform statefile and DynamoDB for maintaining the lock for the client .
+The pipeline is to create an S3 bucket storing terraform statefile and DynamoDB for maintaining the lock for the project .
 To configure pipeline , [click here](https://gitlab.cloudifyops.com/devoptymize/documentation/-/blob/main/Readme%20files/create_s3dynamoDB_pipeline_readme.md)